Ansh420/Sanskrit_Sentence-Detection/README.md

 ## Usage:

 - Clone this repository.
-- Install the required dependencies using **pip install -r requirements.txt**.
 - Place the Sanskrit text image file in the images directory.
 - Run the **main.py** script to perform the bounding box creation and image saving.
 - The output images will be saved in the output directory.